Baylor University sexual assault scandal: Aftermath

-In May 2016, Baylor terminated the contract of longtime head football coach Art Briles over the scandal.
-Then, Baylor University President Ken Starr resigned due to the scandal.
+In May 2016, Baylor terminated the contract of longtime head football coach Art Briles and University President Ken Starr resigned.

-The Title IX Coordinator Patty Crawford resigned after alleging that Baylor University did not allow her to do her job properly.
+Title IX Coordinator Patty Crawford resigned after alleging that Baylor University did not allow her to do her job properly.
 She claimed that the more she pushed to help the victims, the more resistance she felt from the board of advisors.
-She insisted that the board was full of “a group of seniors that made sure that they were protecting the brand... instead of our students”, contradicting earlier statements that she had made in an August interview.
-In that interview, Crawford had said that the university had an “excellent board that listens and is very supportive”, that she had a “good partnership” with the athletics department and an "excellent board (of regents) that listens and is very supportive, specifically the committee that I report to.
-One step at a time, we’re building it."
-Crawford also mentioned that she decided to resign because she did not want to be a part of the problem, rather, part of the solution to seeking justice for Jane Doe.
+She insisted that the board was full of "a group of seniors that made sure that they were protecting the brand... instead of our students", contradicting earlier statements that she had made in an August interview.
+In that interview, Crawford had said that the university had an "excellent board that listens and is very supportive", that she had a "good partnership" with the athletics department and an "excellent board [of regents] that listens and is very supportive, specifically the committee that I report to.
+One step at a time, we're building it."
+Crawford said she resigned because she did not want to be a part of the problem.

-As early as 2014, KWTX-TV claimed, "the football team may have only played a very minor role in any documented sexual assaults on Baylor students."
+In 2014, KWTX-TV claimed, "the football team may have only played a very minor role in any documented sexual assaults on Baylor students."
 In a 2016 story, the television station stated, "a closer review of [a 2014 report commissioned by Baylor University officials] reveals years of failures by University officials to fully adopt federal laws and guidelines governing student safety″.

 In a 2017 lawsuit, victims suing the university alleged that from 2011 to 2014 at least 31 football players committed at least 52 rapes.
 In March 2017, the Texas Ranger Division confirmed that it was investigating the university.
 On March 7, 2017, US District Judge Robert L. Pitman refused to dismiss a lawsuit by victims against the university.
+On September 18, 2023, notification of settlement was entered into online court records for a lawsuit first filed by 15 victims in June 2016.